The media mix becomes more confusing

 Here, companies should urgently need to improve or it needs a clever technical solution, with which such application ideas could be temporarily stored and transferred to the next form again.
 Smart heads!

-Many companies are looking for more form applications that they can easily integrate into their application management systems.
-The employers also expect a regular trend (17,3 percent in 2020) and a drop in e-mail applications.
-Companies still expect the applicants to follow their wishes.
+After all, many companies want more form applications, which they can easily incorporate into their application management systems.
+Employers also expect a veritable trend here (17,3 percent more in 2020) and a decline in the market eMail-Bewerbungen.
+After all, companies are still expecting applicants to follow their wishes.

-In fact, Top 1.000 companies receive more than half (48,9 percent) of their applications by form, 36,1 percent by mail and 13 percent by mail.
+In fact, the top 1.000 companies receive over half (48,9 percent) of their applications by form, 36,1 percent via eMail and 13 percent by mail.

 But there is also a common denominator: the personal cover letter gradually loses relevance - both parties are convinced of this.
 So-called short profiles with the most important data and facts about the person are regarded as increasingly important.

 This has something to do with the significantly increased use of mobile devices - even if there are still surprising discrepancies: The majority of applicants still prefer to use the desktop to find a job.
-And: Employer branding, job hunting and the application process should always be considered separately in terms of mobile, because they are very different processes, which are unfortunately often lumped together as "mobile recruiting".
+And: Employer branding, job hunting and the application process should always be considered separately with regard to mobile because they are very different processes, which unfortunately are often lumped together as "mobile recruiting".

 Almost half of the interviewed stakeholders consider the profiles on career networks and Internet job exchanges personally very important, especially in order to be able to stand out from other applicants.